Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior.md

 # Dazzling Demonstration
 Beginning when you choose this archetype at 3rd level, you learn the [[Dancing Lights]] and [[Thaumaturgy]] cantrips, and gain proficiency in [[Performance]] if you don't already have it.

-# Feystride
+# Fey Teleportation
 Starting at 3rd level, you learn the [[Phase Strike]] cantrip and you can cast the [[Misty Step]] spell as a bonus action without expending a slot.

-You can use this feature a number of times equal to your proficiency bonus.
+You can do so a number of times equal to your proficiency bonus.
 You regain all expended uses after a short or long rest.

 # Residual Image
 At 7th level, whenever you teleport, you may leave behind an illusory uplicate of yourself.
 It lasts until your next turn or until you teleport again.